harshgangwar/custom-random-number-generater/README.md

 this is first random value within range of 1 to 10

 now, to add into list1
-we check its value, if it's length <= 5 and list1 length <= 27, because we are storing only 27 values which are <= 5
-same, to add into list2
-if values are >= 5 and length of the list2 is <= 73, we add this value into list2
+we check its value, if it's length <= 5 and list1 length <= 27 (because we are storing only 27 values which are <= 5), we add it into list1 same, to add into list2 if values are >= 5 and length of the list2 is <= 73, we add this value into list2